Time is one of our most expensive commodities, once spent it can never be recovered.

 Virtual Social Interaction

-It is the world as we know it now, the age is upon us where virtual social interaction is the key, so is it not education that is needed here rather than denial?
-Should we as grown-ups accept and then learn ourselves to be Technology Conscious and then pass this on to our youngsters, just like Mindfulness, and Emotional Intelligence are the buzz words, should we not add, Technology Consciousness to this?
+It is the world as we know it now, the age is upon us where virtual social interaction is the key, so education is needed here rather than denial.

 Be Technology Conscious